SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [dimensionhq/volt](https://github.com/dimensionhq/volt) - An experimental package management tool for JavaScript.
 Upto 30x faster installation of dependencies using pre-flattened dependency trees.
 - [copy/v86](https://github.com/copy/v86) - x86 PC emulator and x86-to-wasm JIT, running in the browser
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
-- [HiRoFa/GreenCopperRuntime](https://github.com/HiRoFa/GreenCopperRuntime) - Javascript runtime library built in rust which can be used with several JavaScript engines
+- [HiRoFa/GreenCopperRuntime](https://github.com/HiRoFa/GreenCopperRuntime) - Javascript runtime library built in rust which can be used with quickjs
 - [driftluo/tentacle](https://github.com/driftluo/tentacle) - A multiplexed p2p network framework that supports custom protocols
 - [libp2p/rust-libp2p](https://github.com/libp2p/rust-libp2p) - The Rust Implementation of the libp2p networking stack.
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.